Confirm whether launch timing fits

 Short answers for launch, budget, and timing conversations.

-The platform moves from Launch Partner pricing to the standard public monthly pricing shown on this page.
+The platform moves from Launch Partner pricing to the standard public monthly pricing shown here.
 The active-account structure stays the same.

 Yes.
 That stays true in both launch pricing and standard pricing.